Jarrod Waberski

-Jarrod Waberski (born 20 September 2005) is a South African racing driver who is competing in the 2025 GT World Challenge Europe Endurance Cup for Century Motorsport, and is the runner up of the 2022 GB4 Championship.
+Jarrod Waberski (born 20 September 2005) is a South African racing driver who last competed in the 2025 GT World Challenge Europe Endurance Cup for Century Motorsport, and is the runner up of the 2022 GB4 Championship.

 Early career

 Karting

-Waberski is a 3rd generation racing driver and the son of former racing driver Garth Waberski, who drove in series such as Formula Renault UK and British Formula 3, the elder Waberski also won the 2004 Can-Am South Africa Championship.
+Waberski is a third generation racing driver and the son of former racing driver Garth Waberski, who drove in series such as Formula Renault UK and British Formula 3, the elder Waberski also won the 2004 Can-Am South Africa Championship.
 The younger Waberski showed talent in the South African karting scene and won the 2013, 2017 and 2018 SA Regional Championship, he also won the 2018 South African Karting Championship as well.
 He competed in the 2018 WSK Open Cup in the OKJ category, where he came in 27th.

 Junior formulae

-Waberski made his single-seater debut in the 2020 South African Formula 1600 National Championship, where he competed in three races and claimed one podium, finishing the championship in 7th position with one podium to his name, he came runner-up the 2021 South African Formula 1600 National Championship, as he took his maiden single-seater win and amassed 9 podiums in that years campaign.
+Waberski made his single-seater debut in the 2020 South African Formula 1600 National Championship, where he competed in three races and claimed one podium, finishing the championship in seventh position with one podium to his name, he came runner-up the 2021 South African Formula 1600 National Championship, as he took his maiden single-seater win and amassed nine podiums in that years campaign.

 GB4 Championship

-The South African was announced to compete in the inaugural season of the 2022 GB4 Championship with Kevin Mills Racing.
+Waberski was announced to compete in the inaugural season of the 2022 GB4 Championship with Kevin Mills Racing.
 He kicked off his campaign at Snetterton Circuit, where he would get his maiden podium in the series in only his second race.
 At the next round in Oulton Park, he would get two more podiums, with then one in his third race being his maiden win in the series.
 Waberski would go on to score three more victories in the championship, two of which came in the final round at Donington Park.
-These victories enabled Waberski to take 2nd in the standings in an impressive rookie season in Europe.
+These victories enabled Waberski to take second in the standings in an impressive rookie season in Europe.

 GB3 Championship

 2023

 After his successful year in GB4, Waberski joined forces with Fortec Motorsport as he stepped up to join the 2023 GB3 Championship.
-Waberski had a strong opening round, with a best result of 5th in the reverse-grid race, where he gained 10 extra points for achieving 10 overtakes over the course of the race.
+Waberski had a strong opening round, with a best result of fifth in the reverse-grid race, where he gained ten extra points for achieving ten overtakes over the course of the race.
 He scored his first podium two rounds later at Spa-Francorchamps.
 This third-placed finish would turn out to be Waberski's best result of the season, as he finished ninth in the standings, a respectable result considering the strength of the grid over the course of the season.